Frequently Asked Questions

 Bandpass Design is too small to handle the infinite, anything-goes customization.
 Changes to the game vault or player stations requires more consideration and resources we don't have.
 We do want to know the different size constraints people are interested in so we can identify if there's a substantial need.
 Let us know via email or converse with us on our Discord channel. as that affects the player areas and vault play space.

 Are you certain those legs are sturdy enough to handle both daily life and game nights?

-The Dresden is a table with a mid century modern design aesthetic that’s a departure from what’s expected in the gaming table world.
-And we should know since the prior company we worked for established the expectation.
+The Dresden is a table with a mid century modern design aesthetic—a departure from what’s expected in the gaming table world.
+We should know since the prior company we worked for established the expectation.

 Thickness of the legs is not the determining factor for how sturdy our table is.Table legs only have to be thick enough to resist flexing along their length.
 The rest of the sturdiness comes from our joinery method used to attach the legs in order to resist racking.

 It’s not a question of sturdiness but one of taste.
 If you’re wanting a different leg, perhaps even thicker, it’s easy enough to accommodate by reviewing our Style Packages.(Not to put too fine a point on it, but Garrett has already Teen Wolf’ed the table and it’s solid.)